 Depending on the organization type and size, the level of granularity will be customizable to how you want to work as an organization.
 Do you want to resource at a task level, a project level or a program level?
 The solution will bring those things together.

 Talking to customers, some common themes came through.
 One of them is all about visibility – all of the stakeholders would like to see what the resourcing constraints across the organization are.
 We’re also seeing a preference for graphical dashboards.
-We’d also like to look at how we simplify area of time recording – both from users who have to input their time and also if you make it difficult to enter time against a project, people just won’t do it.
+We’d also like to look at how we simplify the area of time recording – both from users who have to input their time and also if you make it difficult to enter time against a project, people just won’t do it.

-Users can already do scenario planning within the Cora Strategic Capacity Management module, but we want to extend that feature and make it easily usable across the whole range of the resourcing toolset.
+Users can already do scenario planning within our Strategic Capacity Management module, but we want to extend that feature and make it easily usable across the whole range of the resourcing toolset.
 Following on from those recent customer workshops, we’re now going into detailed design phases so we can, for example, extend our resourcing modules to give a best-in-class for resourcing and planning.

 Find Out More